Simulating Meson Scattering on Spin Quantum Simulators: Experimental scattering proposal

 such that $B_{i k_t} = 1$.
 Here, $\Omega_0$ is a tunable Rabi frequency.
 In general, $B_{ik}$ contains information about the coupling strength between the $k^{\rm th}$ boson mode and each spin.
 Now, if the system is driven at the target-mode frequency, i.e., $\nu = \omega_{k_t}$, one arrives at the Hamiltonian

-Here, the first term describes the resonant transfer of an excitation from the target boson mode to a spin excitation distributed according the Gaussian wave packet when acted on an all-spin-up state.
+Here, the first term describes the resonant transfer of an excitation from the target boson mode to a spin excitation distributed according to the Gaussian wave packet when acted on an all-spin-up state.
 The second term describes the off-resonant transfer between the rest of the boson modes and spin excitations.
 Starting from an initial state in which the target mode $k_t$ is occupied by one quantum and evolving for $T = \pi/(2 \Omega_0)$ results in the annihilation of the occupied target mode and excitation of a single spin flip in the spin register distributed in the shape of the Gaussian wave packet.
+If the spin-boson coupling cannot be individually controlled in a given experimental platform, then this scheme can be utilized to create localized, but not Gaussian, wave packets.
+In this case, the target modes whose spin-phonon coupling profile is similar to the desired wave packet should be chosen.
+An example of such localized modes for the site-dependent mode-participation matrix $b_{ik}$ in trapped-ion platforms is shown in \cref{fig: spin-phonon details}.

 Undesired transitions arise when excitations in the spin register transfer to phonon modes other than the target mode.
-This leakage error occurs when the off-resonant terms in \cref{eq:H-bus-mediated} cannot be neglected, and has the approximate form $ \varepsilon_{\rm bus} \coloneqq \sum_{k \neq k_t} \epsilon_k $ where $\epsilon_k = T^{-2} \abs{ \frac{\pi }{ 2 \delta_k} \sum_{i=1}^N \abs{ \psi^g_i(x_0, k_0) }^2 B_{ik} }^2 $, see the Methods.
+This leakage error occurs when the off-resonant terms in \cref{eq:H-bus-mediated} cannot be neglected, and has the approximate form $ \varepsilon_{\rm bus} \coloneqq \sum_{k \neq k_t} \epsilon_k $ where $\epsilon_k = T^{-2} \abs{ \frac{\pi }{ 2 \delta_k} \sum_{i=1}^N \abs{ \psi^g_i(x_0, k_0) }^2 B_{ik} }^2 $, see \cref{app: state preparation}.
 In general, the target mode should be chosen such that it is strongly coupled to the spins involved in the wave packet.
 For example, in trapped-ion systems, $B_{ik} = \tfrac{ \eta_k b_{ik}}{\eta_{k_t} b_{ik_t}}$, and the target phonon mode is chosen such that $b_{ik_t}$ has maximal support on the wave-packet amplitudes.
 The performance of this scheme can be benchmarked using platform-specific parameters for trapped ions.
 Figures~\ref{fig:state-prep}(c) and \ref{fig:state-prep}(d) show the preparation performance of a single wave packet in a chain of $N=13$ and $23$ ions, respectively.
 Given the experimental parameters chosen, preparing a wave packet with infidelity lower than $0.1$ ($0.01$) requires preparation times of approximately $50 \mu\rm{s}~(180 \mu\rm{s})$ for $N = 13$ and $220 \mu\rm{s}~(700 \mu\rm{s})$ for $N = 23$.
-See the Methods for additional details on the trapped-ion implementation of the quantum-bus-mediated protocol.
+See the \cref{app: state preparation} for additional details on the trapped-ion implementation of the quantum-bus-mediated protocol.

 Two wave packets can be prepared in the chain as follows.
 For the blockade preparation scheme, controlling the spin-spin coupling $J_{ij}$ to only have support on the left or right side of the chain allows the left and right wave packets to be prepared sequentially without additional sources of error.
 During the preparation of each wave packet, the pseudo-infinite potential should be chosen such that it corresponds to the smaller half-chain system where $J_{ij}$ is turned on.
 We note that the spins are subject to reduced noise when spin-spin couplings are turned off.
 For large chains, wave packets can be prepared sufficiently far away from each other such that they do not interact and can, therefore, be prepared in parallel.
 Recall that the wave packets do not move during preparation, so they remain separated as they are prepared.